Introduced Animals in Australia

 Introduced in 1894 from California, it has been very successful.
 It has caused the extinction of many native fish and invertebrates.

 The Banteng was introduced by the British army in 1849 at a remote outpost in Northern Australia which was later abandoned.

 Photo: House mouse

-Until Europeans came to Australia in 1788, there were no hoofed animals (like horses, cattle, goats, deer, etc.) in Australia.
+Until Europeans came to Australia in 1788, Australia had no hoofed animals (like horses, cattle, goats, deer, etc.).
 There were no apes or monkeys in Australia either.

-Rats and mice were the only animals that the Europeans didn't bring intentionally.
-They arrived as stowaways on ships.
+Rats and mice were the only animals the Europeans didn't bring intentionally.
+Instead, they arrived as stowaways on ships.